quantbin/logit-regression/README.md

 <img src="https://github.com/quantbin/logit-regression/blob/master/img/italy-fact.PNG?raw=true" width="500">

-It does not have much detail, but if after taking first derivative (convert to daily deaths) the structure appears:
+It does not have much detail, but if after taking the first derivative (convert to daily deaths) the structure appears:

 <img src="https://github.com/quantbin/logit-regression/blob/master/img/italy-fact-hump.PNG?raw=true" width="500">

 # Results

-The problem is that if we try to fit the logit function in this curve (Italian Covid19 deaths), the fit will not be great:
+If we try to fit the logit function in this curve (Italian Covid19 deaths), the fit will not be great:

 ![italy (one hump)](https://github.com/quantbin/logit-regression/blob/master/img/italy-1h.png?raw=true)